cbchisanga/processNC/README.md

 In addition, there is also a function called `summariseRaster`, which allows a similar implementation to the `summariseNC` function, but using raster files rather than NetCDF files.

+There are also two functions (`mergeNC` and `aggregateNC`), which together provide a much faster alternative to the `summariseNC` function, but those functions rely on the Climate Data Operators (CDO) software (<https://code.mpimet.mpg.de/projects/cdo>).
+This software needs to be installed to use those two functions in R.

 <!-- You can learn more about the different functions in `vignette("processNC")`.-->
 Installation
 ------------